 If you have answered mostly Ds, you appeared to be a level-headed individual who plans ahead.
 You understand that money may not be the most important thing in the world, but it is a necessary tool in all stages of life, and more is better than less.
 Instead of going to the extremes like the Happy Spender or Committed Financier, you tend to be content with what you have.
 You’re likely to be observant and have an eye for details.

 #TiqOurWord Staying abreast on current affairs and financial offerings gives you the opportunity to better manage your funds without worries.
-With eEASY save insurance savings plan, one can look forward to guaranteed returns of 2.46% p.a. with upfront premium discount in just a few clicks starting from here.
+With eEASY save V insurance savings plan, one can look forward to guaranteed returns of 2.68% p.a. for the first 6 years in just a few clicks starting from here.

 |Answers||Mostly As||Mostly Bs||Mostly Cs||Mostly Ds|